-- You would gain employment with a sheriff officer and undergo a three-year traineeship, although this can be reduced to one year on application to the Sheriff Principal.
+- You would gain employment with a sheriff officer and undergo a three-year traineeship (this is due to change to two years).

 - You would then sit the Society of Messengers-at-Arms and Sheriff Officers exam, which tests practical and technical knowledge.
 You will be allowed three attempts to pass this exam.